marcomq/nimview/README.md

 Node.js is recommended but not required if you want to build your Javascript UI layer with Svelte/Vue/React or the framework of your choice.
 The HTTP server will run when compiling the application as "debug" by default, so you can use all your usual debugging and development tools in Chrome or Firefox.
 Webview makes it hard to debug Javascript - especially on Windows.
-You might use webview for production and testing, but you shouldn't focus Javascript UI development on Webview.
+You might use webview for production and testing, but you shouldn't focus Javascript UI development on Webview on windows.

 This project is not intended to have any kind of forms, inputs or any additional helpers to create the UI.
 If you need HTML generators or helpers, there are widely used open source frameworks available, for example Vue-Bootstrap (https://bootstrap-vue.org/).